-If you turn to HGTV on any given day, you’ll likely come across shows where real estate investors take homes that are eyesores and turn them into jaw-dropping abodes.
-They also manage to turn a profit after major renovations.
+If you turn to HGTV on any given day, you’ll likely come across programs where people — sometimes professional real estate investors, but sometimes ordinary individuals — take homes that are eyesores and transform them into jaw-dropping abodes.
+They then sell these properties, turning a tidy profit.

 What is house flipping?

-House flipping is when someone buys a property and holds onto it for a short time and then sells it (the flip part) in the hopes of making a profit.
-Instead of buying a home to live in, you’re buying a home as a real estate investment — in effect, speculating in it as you would a stock.
+House flipping is when someone buys a property, holds onto it for a short time and then sells it (the flip part) for a higher price.
+Instead of buying a home to live in as a residence, you’re buying a home as a real estate investment — in effect, speculating in it as you would a stock.

-Sometimes, flipping a house means you (as the new, short-term owner) takes a fixer-upper and renovates it to make it market-ready; other times, it means just holding the property until you can sell it for more than you paid for it, plus whatever you put in to fix it up.
-The goal is to buy low and sell high, invest your own sweat equity to cut costs and earn a profit in a relatively short amount of time — usually within months or a year.
+Sometimes, flipping a house means you (as the new, short-term owner) takes a fixer-upper and renovates it to make it market-ready; other times, it means just holding the property until you can sell it for more than you paid for it.
+Either way, the goal is to buy low and sell high, earning a profit in a relatively short amount of time — usually within months or a year.

 - Homes will likely have significant issues.
-Oftentimes, home flippers have to sink a good amount of money into fixing up the homes they buy so they can flip them later for a profit.
-Plus, you could be looking at a much higher-cost renovation if unexpected issues arise.
+Oftentimes, home flippers have to sink a good amount of money into fixing up the homes they buy — and they could be looking at much higher-than-anticipated costs if unexpected issues with the house arise.
 “What if you open things up and you find asbestos?
 Mold?
 Termites?
 Those are just a few,” says Amanda Pi, who runs Pi Home Solutions, a design concierge service in Ridgewood, New Jersey.
 “There are tons of different things you could find when you do renovations.”

 - Potential for legal issues.
-If you buy a home that doesn’t have clear title, or sell it and it has issues you didn’t fix or address appropriately, there’s always the potential for lawsuits.
-That’s why having a solid team looking out for your interests is so important, Aitchison says. “(I’ve) seen a lot of lawsuits on both sides,” he says.
+If you buy a home that doesn’t have a clear title, or sell it and it has issues you didn’t fix or address appropriately, there’s always the potential for lawsuits.
+That’s why having a solid team looking out for your interests is so important, says Aitchison, who’s “seen a lot of lawsuits on both sides.”
 “Having a great real estate attorney is part of having the right team members in place.”

 - The home might not sell quickly.
-If the property you’re trying to flip sits on the market, you’re responsible for paying all of its costs (including the mortgage payment, if you’re using financing, property taxes and homeowners insurance).
-Don’t forget, too, the maintenance and potential homeowners association dues, too.
+If the property you’re trying to flip sits on the market, you’re responsible for paying all of its costs (including the mortgage payment, if you’ve financed it, property taxes and homeowners insurance).
+Don’t forget other homeownership expenses, like maintenance and potential homeowners association dues, too.
 For this reason, it’s important that you have some capital set aside in case the flip is a flop.

 How to get started with house flipping